 George Town, Penang History

-Before we jump into what to see and do in Penang, Malaysia, let’s talk a little about the history of Georgetown Penang.
+Before we jump into what to see and do in Penang, Malaysia, let’s talk a little about the history of George Town.
+The city is the country’s second-largest (after Kuala Lumpur) – and the Penang tourist spot.

-The city of George Town in Penang, Malaysia is the country’s second-largest city (after Kuala Lumpur) – and the Penang tourist spot.
-Many of the top things to do in Penang are in the historical core of George Town, which is a UNESCO World Heritage Site, but there are top attractions in Penang just outside the city center, too.
+Many of the top things to do are in the historical core of George Town, which is a UNESCO World Heritage Site.
+However, there are top attractions in Penang just outside the city center, too.

-Origins of Georgetown
+Origins of George Town

 Established as a port by the British East India Company in 1786, George Town officially became a British Colony in 1867.
-It wasn’t until 1957, when George Town became independent.
+It wasn’t until 1957 that became independent.
+Because of the many different people that settled in George Town, the landscape is incredibly varied.

-Because of the many different cultures that settled in George Town, the architecture is incredibly varied.
-Temples are found just steps from mosques and traditional Peranakan row houses are found just around the corner from grand colonial structures.
-The differing styles are what makes the George Town historical core the most interesting place in Penang.
-Read more about the history of Penang on wiki.
+Temples are found just steps from mosques.
+Traditional Peranakan row houses are just around the corner from grand colonial structures.
+These differing styles makes the George Town historical core the most interesting place in Penang.

-Penang Street Art
+Penang Art Scene

-Penang Art District
+Penang Arts District

 The Best Penang Itinerary

-DAY 1: Visit Penang Itinerary
+DAY 1: Must-Visit Penang Itinerary

-Day 1 of our Penang trip itinerary begins near the Penang port, Swetternham Pier, and includes the top 30 places to visit in Penang in George Town.
-We outline a self-guided walking tour of the must-visit places in Penang.
+We start with a self-guided walking tour of the must-visit places.
 In the afternoon, cool down with a cold drink at a café.
 Then, partake in the best night attraction in Penang, feasting on fabulous street food.

 #1 Queen Victoria Memorial Clock (Jubilee Clock Tower)